szwzy/ADSCapstone/The best place to start an airbnb in London.md

 Collect data of London that contains borough, neighborhoods by scraping Wikipedia.
 Data source: Wikipedia
-We are going to get longtitude and latitude for each neighborhoods by using geocoder.
+We are going to get longtitude and latitude for each neighborhoods.
-We are going to go through each of the neighborhoods to get number of attractions, number of restaurants in a 10km radius.
+We are going to go through each of the neighborhoods to get number of venues in a 1km radius.
 Data source: foursquare API
 Get airbnb listing data of London including ID, address, Neighborhood, price per night, number of guests accomodates.
 Data source: http://insideairbnb.com